 Today Engenhos da Calheta distills sugar cane syrup into rum.
-The factory is open to visitors s you can visit and taste the product.
+The factory is open to visitors so you can see and taste the product.

-These photos show the Calheta seafront: our hotel beach and the marina.
-In addition to restaurants there are companies offering whale and dolphin watching tours to the ocean.
+These photos show the Calheta seafront: our hotel beach and Calheta marina.
+In addition to restaurants there are companies offering whale and dolphin tours to the ocean.

-Whales can be seen at certain times of the year and dolphins all year round.
+Whales can be seen at certain times of the year but dolphins are in these waters all year round.

 A fisherman I was talking to told me you can even swim with dolphins but not in the spring when they have babies.
-At that time dolphin mothers defend their babies and are not friendly enough towards people.
+At that time dolphin mothers defend their babies and are everything else than friendly towards people.

-On the next day it was time to continue our road trip to Western Madeira so we headed to west, first to Jardim do Mar.
+On the next day it was time to continue our Western Madeira road trip so we headed west, first to the next village Jardim do Mar.

 Jardim do Mar

 Jardim do Mar, “Garden of the Sea” is a village were old footpaths to different directions start.
-Here you can see a footpath going uphill to the mountains.
+Here you can see a walkway going uphill to the mountains.

 So you have to leave your car outside the village.

-You can walk down to the seafront where a wide pedestrian street has been built.
-From the promenade you get a view to sea and the steep sea cliffs and the next village Paul do Mar.
+You can walk down to the seafront where they have built a wide pedestrian street.
+From the promenade you have a nice view towards the sea, the steep sea cliffs and the next village Paul do Mar.

-The alley to the beach starts in the village centre below this church.
+There is a hidden alley to the ocean shore what starts in the village centre, right below this church.

 Some more views of Jardim do Mar before moving on.

-Western Madeira is a dramatic area.
-There are plateaus that drop straight down to the sea, green hillsides where roads have been carved and isolated seaside villages.
+West Madeira is a dramatic area.
+There are plateaus that drop straight down to the sea, green hillsides with roads carved in the hillside and isolated seaside villages.
 This is Paul do Mar seen from the surrounding cliffs.

-This part of the island doesn’t have a motorway so driving takes its time.
-But there’s no hurry, you are on holiday.
+This part of the island doesn’t have any motorways so driving takes more time.
+But there’s no hurry, we are on holiday.

-Despite the curves the road is very easy to drive and there’s not much traffic you have to meet in curves.
+You have to be careful in the curves but otherwise the road is very easy to drive.
+At least there’s not much traffic you would have to meet in curves.
 You partly drive in eucalyptus forest and partly in an open landscape.